apaulineoliveira/apaulineoliveira/README.md

-- 👋 Hi, I’m @apaulineoliveira
+- 👋 Hi, I’m Pauline Oliveira
 - 👀 I’m interested in Javascript and React
 - 🌱 I’m currently learning Typescript and Angular
 - 📝 studying is also a hobby and I'm always looking for new assertive solutions